 After loitering around looking for other options at various tour operators, I finally managed to book a very expensive (120 Euros) private transfer, whose driver promised to drop me at the train station.
 It was either that or staying back in Faro which would have cost me around the same for a last minute booking.
-Between all this, I had realized that there is also an aspect of time difference.
-Yes, if it was 1PM in Portugal, then it was already 2PM in Spain.
+Between all this, I had realised that there is also an aspect of the time difference.
+Yes, if it was 1 PM in Portugal, then it was already 2 PM in Spain.
 It takes around 75 minutes from Faro to Huelva.

 Thankfully he dropped me right on time and I had around 30 minutes till my train started boarding.
 It is a small train station and it was kind of deserted around the train station.
 I went looking for lunch and the only thing that was open had only desserts that looked vegetarian.
 I could not venture out far since I had my luggage with me.

 What the idiot forgot to mention was that the Plaza Mayor has 9 entrances.
 I walked around for the next 45 minutes trying to find my hostel.
 My phone network was down and hence GPS was also not working.
 I must have asked at least 15-20 people for directions to my hostel.
 I must have been a sight.
 Walking all over the cobbled streets of Madrid with a suitcase and a camera gear backpack.
 I also had a sling handbag with me.

 I am glad that at least he had the common sense to guide me, since I kind of blanked out at the moment.
 He gave me some water to drink and then helped me carry my luggage to the room.
 Then they asked me to go and report it at the nearest police station.
 I had some cash in dollars/pounds and first he told me where to go to get it exchanged.
 Then he gave me directions to the police station.

 Going to the Police station after getting robbed in Europe

 The police station was around 15 minutes by walk.
 It was after 11 PM and I decided to go right away to report the incident and exchange the cash.
 I have no idea what the hell was I thinking, going all alone in the middle of the night to the police station, without any GPS, but only a traditional map to guide me.
 Madrid, however is sparsely crowded even at that time of the day.
 After getting to the police station, I was asked to wait in the waiting room.

 But I guess that is when it struck me.
 I was all alone in a foreign country, sitting in a police station in the middle of the night, with absolutely no money and I had no idea what I was going to do next.
 But the cops were so sweet.
-Once I finished canceling my cards, they helped me in filing a police report.
+Once I finished cancelling my cards, they helped me in filing a police report.
 Once it was done, the guy even caught me a cab to go back to the hostel.
-It was already past 2:30AM by then.
+It was already past 2:30 AM by then.

 The first thing I did once I got to the hostel was to message my family about the incident and then I went to sleep.
-By the time I got up at 7 the next morning, my brother in law (All hail the brother in law) had already transferred the money through Western Union from UAE since my parents were unable to do the same from India.
+By the time I got up at 7 the next morning, my brother in law (All hail the brother in law) had already transferred the money through the Western Union from UAE since my parents were unable to do the same from India.
 Throughout the rest of the trip, he kept transferring cash.

 This is one of the reasons why I will be carrying an American Express from next time onwards.
 Amex guys are the only guys who will send you a backup card anywhere around the world if you lose it.
 They also have an option of sending you cash.
 I had already cancelled my Seville plans by then, in the hope of HDFC sending a backup card to my Madrid address.